 They have a pretty long list of requirements and again the exact requirements might depend on the specific job/project you’re doing.
 For most of the American opportunities, you need to be a native English speaker residing in the U.S. with at least a year or two of college.
 High speed internet and a PC running Windows Vista or higher is also required.
 Appen Butler Hill stresses that they are looking for detail-oriented people who are good at internet research and have a thorough knowledge of current events/popular culture who are able to commit to 20-22 hours per week of work.
 They have different projects going at different times, and some might only require 12 hours of work per week.

 And if you’re contacted after applying …

-You evaluate search engine results to determine how relevant they are to search terms, articles, images, etc. The details are sketchy and many people describe the work as being incredibly hard in spite of the fact that it sounds simple enough.
+It depends on the specific position, but search evaluators evaluate search engine results to determine how relevant they are to search terms, articles, images, etc. The details are sketchy and many people describe the work as being incredibly hard in spite of the fact that it sounds simple enough.

 That said, Appen Butler Hill is a reputable company hiring evaluators, and lots of people have worked for them for a long time.
 If you really need a non-phone job from home and you can commit to the hours weekly, it might be worth a try.
-Also, I’ve read that Butler Hill is incredibly picky, so getting hired by them might not be that easy.
+Also, I’ve read that they are incredibly picky, so getting hired by them might not be that easy.

 If you apply and don’t hear back within a month, you can always try again.
 There are a lot of people who have tried for a very long time to get hired by Appen and do eventually, so it’s probably worth it for you to keep trying.

 Want to know more?
 Check out this thread on WAHM about Appen Butler Hill.